The first time I heard that you could quick clean your home in 15 minutes per day, I laughed out loud.

-I thought it impossible to quick clean a house, especially with children.
-I was wrong.
+I thought it was impossible to quick clean a house, especially with children.

-Not only is it possible to quick clean your house, but it’s easier than I ever imagined.
+Not only is it possible to quick clean your house, but it’s easier than you imagine.

-The truth is that getting and keeping a clean home is simpler than you think.
+The truth is that getting and keeping a clean home is simple.

 When I started this journey in 2002 with www.flylady.net , I had an immune compromised child who needed a clean, well run home to live in so he had the best shot at a healthy life.

-Most people think that cleaning takes hours and you have to do it right or not at all.
-Others think that they’ve never been able to keep anywhere clean and neat before.
-How does 15 minutes make a difference?
+Many people think that cleaning takes hours, and you have to do it right or not at all.

 The secret to quick clean success

-If you type 50 words per minute, the exercise only takes 20 minutes.
-Ouch!
+If you type 50 words per minute, it only takes 20 minutes.